EidosMedia/artifactory-token-controller/README.md

     user prefix for artifactory token (default "gitlab-") -buildNamespaces value
-    comma separated ci build namespaces to monitor (default [build]) -help
+    comma separated ci build namespaces to monitor (default [build]) -createDockerRegistrySecret
+    if you want to create a registry credential secret, instead of a normal access-token -dockerSecretName string
+    name of the secret containing docker credentials (default "artifactory-docker-credentials") -dockerServer string
+    url of the docker server
+-secretKey string
+    key in the secret containing the token (default "artifactory-access-token") -secretName string
+    name of the secret (default "artifactory-access-token") -help
     show this help
 ```